 Phase I/II Study of Dabrafenib, Trametinib, and Navitoclax in BRAF Mutant Melanoma and Other Solid Tumors

 You are being asked to take part in this study because a mutation, a change in a cancer gene that helps cancer grow, in a gene called BRAF has been detected in your cancer.
-BRAF mutations are very common in melanoma.
-You may have already been treated with other treatments for your melanoma and your disease is now growing.
+Since BRAF mutations are very common in melanoma, most of the people on this study will have melanoma.
+You may have already been treated with other treatments for your cancer and your disease is now growing.
 People who are not in a study are usually treated with standard treatment options.
-These options include chemotherapy, radiation therapy, surgery, and immune therapy.
-In melanoma, the standard treatment options include a chemotherapy called dacarbazine, two types of immune therapies (treatments that boost the body’s defense system) called high-dose interleukin-2 (IL-2) and ipilimumab, two BRAF inhibitors called dabrafenib and vemurafenib, and a MEK inhibitor called trametinib.
+These options are very different depending on the type of cancer you have, but often include chemotherapy, radiation therapy, surgery, and immune therapy.
+For example, if you have melanoma, than the standard treatment options include a chemotherapy called dacarbazine, two types of immune therapies (treatments that boost the body’s defense system) called high-dose interleukin-2 and ipilimumab, two BRAF inhibitors called dabrafenib and vemurafenib, and a MEK inhibitor called trametinib.
 You may also choose to receive a combination of dabrafenib and trametinib outside of this study.
-Dacarbazine is a chemotherapy that is associated with low response rates (5-15% of patients).
-High-dose IL-2 and ipilimumab are immunotherapies that lead to clinical benefit in approximately 20-30% of patients with melanoma and durable benefit in 5-10% of patients.
-Ipilimumab has also been shown to improve patient survival when compared to a vaccine and when given with dacarbazine compared to dacarbazine by itself.
-Dabrafenib and vemurafenib lead to an increase in response rate (approximately 50%) and time without tumor growth compared with chemotherapy in patients with BRAF-mutant melanoma.
-Vemurafenib has also been shown to improve patient survival compared with chemotherapy in BRAF-mutant melanoma patients.
-Study Title for Study Participants: Testing the addition of navitoclax to the combination of the BRAF inhibitor dabrafenib plus the MEK inhibitor trametinib Official Study Title for Internet Search on http://www.ClinicalTrials.gov: Phase I/II study of dabrafenib, trametinib, and navitoclax in BRAF mutant melanoma and other solid tumors (Phase II Consent) What are my other choices if I do not take part in this study?
+Study Title for Study Participants: Testing the addition of navitoclax to the combination of the BRAF inhibitor dabrafenib plus the MEK inhibitor trametinib Official Study Title for Internet Search on http://www.ClinicalTrials.gov: Phase I/II study of dabrafenib, trametinib, and navitoclax in BRAF mutant melanoma and other solid tumors (Phase I Consent) What are my other choices if I do not take part in this study?
 If you decide not to take part in this study, you have other choices.
 For example: you may choose to have the usual approach described above you may choose to take part in a different study, if one is available or you could decide not to be treated Why is this study being done?
-The purpose of the second part of this study (Phase II) is to compare the good and bad effects of navitoclax in combination with dabrafenib and trametinib to using the usual approach of dabrafenib and trametinib in patients with BRAF-mutant melanoma.
-For example, adding navitoclax to dabrafenib and trametinib could shrink your cancer but it could also cause side effects.
-This study will allow the researchers to know whether this different approach is better, the same, or worse than the usual approach.
-There will be 50 people taking part in this part of the study.
+The purpose of the first part (Phase I) of the study is to test the safety of navitoclax in combination with dabrafenib and trametinib at different doses to find out what effects, if any, it has on people.
+There will be about 18 people treated in this part of the study.
 Dabrafenib and trametinib are drugs that individually have been shown to be effective for patients with BRAF-mutant melanoma.
 Both have been approved by the FDA for the treatment of BRAF-mutant melanoma.
+The combination treatment of dabrafenib and trametinib is investigational.
 Navitoclax is an investigational drug that has been studied in a number of diseases.
 All three drugs are in pill form and taken by mouth.
 This will be the first study to test all three drugs together.
 By participating in this study, you may be passing up a chance to receive an FDA-approved agent that has been proven to be effective for treating this disease.